 Researchers estimate that the worldwide cost of investment management is approximately $3 trillion per year.
-Some of this expense is unavoidable, such as the costs associated with custodial fees and for the periodic rebalancing of portfolios.
+Some of these expenses are unavoidable, such as the costs associated with custodial fees and the periodic rebalancing of portfolios.

 However, most of this high expense is in the form of compensation paid to the managers of actively managed mutual funds, hedge funds, and other managed programs.
 What do investors have to show for this large transfer of wealth from themselves to active money managers?
 The answer, unfortunately, is “not much.”
 My book, Dual Momentum Investing: An Innovative Strategy for Higher Returns with Lower Risk, reveals an abundance of research that confirms the general lack of value-added from active investment management.

 Lack of performance is due not just to the higher fees and transaction costs associated with active investment management.
 Institutional investors use disadvantageous periods for the evaluation and selection of their investments.
 Goyal and Wahal (2008) show that investment managers and their consultants tend to select investments based on performance over the prior three or so years.
 Yet momentum research papers show 3 to 5 years to be a relatively poor period for performance evaluation.
 Equity performance tends to be mean-reverting over that time frame.
 A one-year relative evaluation period gives better results.
 Vanguard issued a research note last July also documenting poor future performance based on a past 3- year evaluation period.

 Making matters worse, yearly reports from Dalbar Inc., a market research firm, indicate poor timing decisions on the part of the investing public.
 For example, the average US equity investor achieved an annualized return of 5.0% over the past 20 years ending in 2013, which is 4.2% less than the 9.2% average annualized return of the S&P 500.